thegenemyers/FASTK/README.md

 h-or-more times, and when l>1, the entry l, is the count of all k-mers that occur l-or-fewer times.

+&nbsp;

-### K-mer Table
+### K-mer Table Files

 A table of canonical k-mers and their counts is produced in N parts, where N is the number of threads FastK was run with.
 A single *stub* file <code>\<source>.ktab</code> where \<source> is the output path name used by FastK.
-This stub file contains just the k-mer length followed by the number of threads FastK was run with as two integers.
+This stub file contains (1) the k-mer length, followed by (2) the number of threads FastK was run with, followed by (3) the frequency cutoff (-t option) used to prune the table, as three integers.
 The table file parts are in N hidden files in the same directory as the stub file with the names <code>.\<base>.ktab.[1,N]</code> assuming that \<source> = \<dir>/\<base>.
 The k-mers in each part are lexicographically ordered and the k-mers in Ti are all less than the k-mers in T(i+1), i.e. the concatention of the N files in order of thread index is sorted.